neam/docker-stack/docs/11-stacks-php-nginx-memcache.md

-Stacks - PHP-FPM/Nginx/Memcache Docker Stack
+Stacks - PHP/Nginx/Memcache
 ===================================

 ## Features

 * Follows Docker's one-process-per-container philosophy by having separate containers for Nginx and PHP-FPM
 * Uses official PHP-FPM and Nginx Docker containers
+* Includes boilerplate configuration with Docker-specific enhancements
 * (Optional) a PHP-FPM an Nginx server configuration generator for generating configuration based on your composer.json

 ## Installation